chrissim-newkind/RHD_Standards_Test_1.0/README.md

 License
 -------

-Copyright (c) 2017 by the ReactPHP project.
+Copyright (c) 2018 by the Red Hat Developer Program.

-The logo and the brand name **are not MIT licensed**.
-Please check [our LICENSE](https://github.com/reactphp/branding/blob/master/LICENSE) for usage guidelines.